 Just like people, our cats and dogs can suffer from the effects of gum disease and tooth decay.
 This is why diligent dental care is an essential element of your pet's overall health.
-Our vets in Suffolk County share some advice for keeping your cat or dog's teeth and mouth healthy.
+Our vets in Deer Park share some advice for keeping your cat or dog's teeth and mouth healthy.

 Why is pet dental care important?